GincomodInc/BnB/README.md

 Version 1.0 will be the final version of this project

-I'm 100% open to suggestion by people and if you have any doubts then mail me at helpmodinc@gmail.com (or publish an issue)
+We're 100% open to suggestion by people and if you have any doubts then mail me at helpmodinc@gmail.com (or publish an issue)